Arby's: History

 During the 1970s, the expansion of Arby's took place at a rate of 50 stores per year.
 During this time it created several menu items, including the Beef 'n Cheddar, Jamocha Shakes, chicken sandwiches, curly fries, and two signature sauces: Arby's Sauce and Horsey Sauce.
 Baked potatoes were added to the menu in 1985.
 Curly fries were initially introduced as Curly-Q Fries in 1988.
 It became the first restaurant in the fast food industry to offer a complete "lite" menu in 1991 with several sandwiches and salads under 300 calories and 94 percent fat-free.

 The family-owned business tried converting into a public company in 1970 by offering the sale of stock, but the IPO never went through when the stock market subsequently fell.
 Arby's filed for reorganization with the United States bankruptcy court in February 1971, owing to a large number of debts accrued in expansion, as well as a nationwide recession and relatively high price point compared to other fast-food chains of the time.
-In 1976, the family sold the company to Royal Crown Cola Company for $18 million and Leroy Raffel remained as CEO until his retirement three years later.
+In 1976, the family sold the company to RC Cola for $18 million and Leroy Raffel remained as CEO until his retirement three years later.

 In 1984, Victor Posner obtained Arby's via a hostile takeover of its then parent Royal Crown through his DWG Corporation.
 Nine years later, with a new owner of DWG Corporation and a new name, Triarc Companies, Inc., a former PepsiCo executive, Don Pierce, was brought in to "resurrect" Arby's.
 With $100 million additional funding, Pierce moved to a new "Roast Town" concept, similar in format to Boston Market, in 1996.
 The Roast Town concept received poor marks in market tests and was quickly discontinued.
 Pierce and his team left the company and it sold all of its 354 company-owned locations to RTM Restaurant Group, an existing Arby's franchise, for $71 million.
 Another marketing concept that was tried was a dual-brand venture that was started in 1995 with ZuZu's Handmade Mexican Grill.
 The marketing venture was a failure resulting in lawsuits being filed by each company against the other.

+In 1990, Arby's would acquire Daddy-O's Express, a double drive-through hamburger chain.
+The chain would expand to 13 locations with all closing by the late 90's.

 In 1992, Les Franchises P.R.A.G.
 Inc. opened the first Arby's franchise in the Canadian province of Quebec.
 It was also the 100th location to open in Canada and joins other locations that were then operating in the provinces of Ontario, Alberta, New Brunswick, Nova Scotia, Manitoba, British Columbia, and Saskatchewan.
 The Quebec location also sold the uniquely French-Canadian dish called poutine.